 The College Library makes available to students a collection of books, periodicals, pamphlets and government documents for use in their course work and as supplemental reading.
+A number of phonograph records, tapes and art slides are also in the collection.

-Students have access to a book collection consisting of more than 50,000 bound volumes including an up-to-date reference section covering the fields of study offered by the College.
-Subscriptions to abstract, business and labor services as well as to over 800 periodicals are maintained.
+There are more than 56,000 bound volumes in the library's holdings, including an up-to-date reference section covering the fields of study offered by the College.
+Subscriptions to abstract, business and labor services as well as to over 900 periodicals are maintained.

-To augment the resources of the College Library, students have the privilege of using other libraries in the area.
-Among these are the libraries of Newark-Rutgers, the Engineering Societies, the Chemists' Club and the Newark and New York Public libraries.
+To augment the resources of the College Library, students may obtain borrowing privileges at the Newark-Rutgers Library and the Newark Public Library.
+In addition, reference work may be done at other libraries such as those of the Engineering Societies, the Chemists' Club and the New York Public Library.